Oops! Something went wrong while submitting the form.

 $31/month

-4 For each product, we averaged the monthly premiums for female non-smokers between the ages of 30-44.
-The results show the approximate cost of a term 100 life insurance policy with $50,000 of coverage.
+* For each product, we display the approximate monthly cost for a 30-year-old female non-smoker seeking a term 100 life insurance policy with $50,000 in coverage.

 Term to 100 by Desjardins